Meta-Learning Neural Mechanisms rather than Bayesian Priors: Discussion

 \section{Discussion}

 Our results indicate that meta-trained models don't directly mimic the statistical properties of their meta-training dataset.
 Whether meta-trained on informationally-simple or informationally-complex datasets, they perform equally well on later training tasks.
-This casts doubt on the idea that meta-trained models succeed due to the acquisition of a simplicity-bias and implies that MAML does not bestow a simplicity-bias on a neural netowrk.
+This casts doubt on the idea that meta-trained models succeed due to the acquisition of a simplicity-bias and implies that MAML does not bestow a specific prior on a neural network.

 Conversely, meta-training on mechanistic-complex languages \emph{does} seem to be vital in encouraging models to acquire useful neural-mechanisms.
-Despite being a single language dataset, the context-free and context-sensitive models were often better than the simplicity-bias models which were trained on 5000 languages.
-We hypothesise that this is the result of the context-sensitive/context-free languages providing a computationally richer base than informationally-complex languages (which can be complicated yet be a regular or even finite languages) prompting the meta-learned models to learn basic neural mechanisms.
+Despite being a single language dataset, the context-free and context-sensitive models were better than the simplicity-bias models which were trained on 5000 languages.
+We hypothesise this is the result of the context-sensitive/context-free languages providing a computationally richer base than informationally-complex languages (which can be complicated yet be a regular or even finite languages) prompting the meta-learned models to learn basic neural mechanisms.

 While we found a clear differentiation between regular languages and context-free or context-sensitive languages, we did not between context-sensitive and context-free languages.
 This likely has to do with the relative imprecision of the Chomsky hierarchy; there are many important differences between languages that aren't captured by the Chomsky hierarchy.
-For example, the ``growing'' languages, $a^nb^n$ and $a^nb^nc^n$, require only tracking the number of items on the stack (and whether we have moved from $b$'s to $c$'s for $a^nb^nc^n$), rather than actually keeping track of the specific items and the order they occur in.
+For example, $a^nb^n$ and $a^nb^nc^n$, require only tracking the number of items on the stack (and whether we have moved from $b$'s to $c$'s for $a^nb^nc^n$), rather than actually keeping track of the specific items and the order they occur in.

 Conversely, the copy languages require perfectly recording each symbol on the stack.
 The models failed to completely learn the copy language, despite succeeding on $a^nb^nc^n$.
 The relative difficulties of these languages corresponds with what we know about the capacities of LSTMs.
-LSTMs can acquire counters to keep track of cardinalities \citep{weiss_practical_2018}, whereas learning a fully-fledged stack may prove more difficult or practically impossible \citep{deletang_neural_2022}.
+LSTMs can acquire counters to keep track of cardinalities \citep{weiss_practical_2018}, whereas learning a fully-fledged stack may prove more difficult or practically impossible \citep{deletang_neural_2023}.